baileyp/py-sweep/README.md

 ## Thoughts

-I know there are best in class packages available in the community to handle some of the things done here better, but as a practice exercise I wanted to keep this pure python.
+I know there are best in class packages available in the community to handle some of the things done here better, but as a practice exercise I wanted to keep this pure python, save testing.

 I'm not great at making console applications and am even less experienced at dealing with game loops.
 I don't feel great about the use of Exceptions to manage game termination but it works for now.

+Now that I have some unit tests in place I feel like there are lots of improvements/refinements to be made there.
+More to be done with pytests fixtures, stubs, and spies.

 Overall I'm pleased with the implementation for a few hours work.